zarf-dev/proposals/0048-schema-update-process/README.md

 - when the ZEP was retired or superseded
 -->

-- 2025-10-18: Proposal submitted
+- 2025-10-18: Proposal submitted.
-- 2025-12-08: Updated proposal to focus more on the process Zarf maintainers should follow to ensure that new API versions can be introduced
+- 2025-12-08: Updated proposal to focus more on the process Zarf maintainers should follow to ensure that new API versions can be introduced.
+- 2026-07-17: Design changed to have a PackageAccessor interface rather than using the latest version as the internal working type.

 ## Drawbacks